SirsiMaster/Assiduous/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)
 [![License](https://img.shields.io/badge/license-Proprietary-red.svg)](./LICENSE)

-**AssiduousFlip** is the premier micro-flipping platform for the Philadelphia metro area, empowering investors to identify, analyze, and flip properties with zero prior experience.
+**assiduousflip** is the premier micro-flipping platform for the Philadelphia metro area, empowering investors to identify, analyze, and flip properties with zero prior experience.
 Our AI-driven platform has facilitated over $2.4B in successful flips, with users averaging $47K profit in just 45 days.
-Whether you're a complete beginner or seasoned investor, AssiduousFlip provides the tools, data, and support to succeed in micro-flipping.
+Whether you're a complete beginner or seasoned investor, assiduousflip provides the tools, data, and support to succeed in micro-flipping.

 ## 🚀 Overview

-AssiduousFlip leverages cutting-edge technology to transform micro-flipping in the Philadelphia metro area.
+assiduousflip leverages cutting-edge technology to transform micro-flipping in the Philadelphia metro area.
 Our platform provides:

 - **AI Property Matching**: Smart algorithms that learn user preferences and automatically suggest optimal properties
 - **Instant Market Analysis**: Real-time property valuations and investment potential analysis